 Schedule Your Email to Send at a Good Time

 If your members receive your email in an off-time, they may be tempted to put it aside and not act on it right away.
 Then, they may forget about it completely.
 Think of when you check your emails and respond as a good guide to when to send emails to your members.

 Avoid lunch hours and evenings unless you notice your members on email at those times.
-Shoot for mid mornings or afternoons and see what type of response you get with each.
+Shoot for mornings or afternoons and see what type of response you get with each.
 Research shows to avoid Monday mornings when inboxes are especially full and only those deemed ‘most important’ will get read immediately.
 Once you emails is passed over to be read later, chances are high that it will get buried and never opened